PloughedField/Similar-Words/README.md

   Return request

     1. Big O calculation:
-    2. Since db is implemented by a Golang hash map, Retrieval is O(1).
+    2. Retrieve a list of words from DB in O1A unique key that doubles prime numbers from a hash table.